MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mapmanager/exportmapandanchors (POST)**

 Exports the map and anchors currently in use by the system.
-Once are exported, they can be downloaded.
+Once exported, they can be downloaded.
 Example:
 ```
 $.post("/api/holographic/mapmanager/exportmapandanchors")